docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The paragraph justification for the text layer.
+The paragraph justification for the Text layer.

 **Type**